 COMMUNITY HEALTH

-FOA's Mimi Health and Maternity Clinic serves 5 villages in the Adaklu region - about 8,000 people.
+FOA's Mimi Regional Health Centre serves 5 villages in the Adaklu region - about 8,000 people.

 If you have access to unwanted medical equipment or suppliesplease get in touch with us at friendsofadaklu@gmail.com